WMTN (AM)

-WMTN (1300 kHz, "Classic Country 93.3") is a radio station broadcasting a classic country music format.
-Licensed to Morristown, Tennessee, United States, the station is currently owned by Radio Acquisition Corp. and features programming from ABC News Radio and Motor Racing Network.
+WMTN (1300 kHz, "Classic Country 93.3") is a commercial AM radio station broadcasting a classic country music format.
+Licensed to Morristown, Tennessee, United States, the station is currently owned by Radio Acquisition Corp. and features programming from ABC News Radio, Motor Racing Network and Performance Racing Network.

 FM Translator

 In addition to the main (originating) station on 1300 AM, WMTN is heard on 93.3 MHz via an FM translator: